 Now that skincare is finally getting the limelight it deserves, people are catering more towards the chemistry of their skin.
 The potential of hydrogen, more commonly known as pH, is a scale used to measure the level of acidity.
 There are assets to choosing a low pH cleanser⎯ here we’ll explain the details of why it’s important, and share some of our favorite ones.

 The pH of a cleanser can decide the fate of your skin in a blink of an eye⎯ a high pH cleanser can leave the skin unsettled by ruining its natural pH, and leave it inflamed and irritated.
 This is why it is so crucial to choose a low pH facial cleanser, essentially mirroring the skin’s natural balance of pH to prevent acne and thrive!

 WHAT IS THE IDEAL pH FOR A FACIAL CLEANSER?

 So, back to that aforementioned pH acidity scale.
-Naturally, skin lies between 4.4 to 5 on the pH scale.
-By choosing a low pH cleanser that mimics the skin by sticking within this range, the cleanser is less likely to work against our skin, and help to complement and work with it to prevent acne and infections.
+Naturally, skin lies between 4.4 to 5.5 on the pH scale.
+By choosing a low pH cleanser that mimics the skin by sticking close to this range, the cleanser is less likely to work against our skin, and help to complement and work with it to prevent acne and infections.